 2015 - The former Rawson building renovation was completed in December and is now the Fairgrounds Expo Hall, a multipurpose building that is available for use year-round;

--Water & Sewer upgrades made bringing the county water to the Fairgrounds.
+-Water & Sewer upgrades are made bringing the County water to the Fairgrounds.

 -Whip Cracking Contest is added to the Fair Competitions, organized and run by the Youth Advisory Committee

 2016 - WiFi infrastructure is added to the grounds;

 -Many of the Fair contests and exhibits are now open the St. Johns County residents